ETS-Android3/ImmoLoc/README.md

 * Database : Room persistence library [^1]

 ### What can you do with this app ?
 This app allows you to search for real estate rentals.
-You can filter a wide rang of information, such as the most basics : price, square meter, start and end date of rental, place, geographic coordinates and more. <br>
+You can filter a wide rang of information, such as the most basics : price, square meter, start and end date of rental, place, geographic coordinates and more.
+There is also a chatting feature which allow you to contact directly user on the app.<br>
 This application is designed to be easy to use, quick and with clarity for everyone.

 ### Functionalities developped